docker/docs/machine/drivers/virtualbox.md

 causing [sendfile(2)](http://linux.die.net/man/2/sendfile) to serve cached file contents.

-This will often cause problems when using a web server such as nginx to serve static files from a shared volume.
+This causes problems when using a web server such as Nginx to serve static files from a shared volume.
 For development environments, a good workaround is to disable sendfile in your server configuration.